 An understated collarless soft mist-blue style features mother of pearl buttons, a sleek straight cut and stylish faux pockets.

 Underneath the coat, Duchess once again wore Seraphine ‘Florrie’ dress.

-Made in soft woven fabric, this elegant dress drapes beautifully to finish just above the knee, allowing plenty of movement and a flexible fit for before, during and after pregnancy and featuring a feminine curved empire line to define waist.
+Made of a soft woven fabric, this elegant dress drapes beautifully to finish just above the knee, allowing plenty of movement and a flexible fit for before, during and after pregnancy and featuring a feminine curved empire line to define the waist.

 Her Sapphire and Diamond Oval Drop Earrings finished the look of the day.

 Today was the last appearance of Duchess before Sweden and Norway tour next week.
 Stay tuned for regular tour updates!!